mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 "I am *Annui*, without a name."

-"How did you come to have Melna's pendant, Annui?" asked Pomri.
+"How did you come to have Melna's pendant...
+Annui?" asked Pomri.

 Thi gasped, "You know Melna?"

-We shared a moment of silence, realizing that we ought to regroup in the light.
+We shared a confused moment of silence, realizing that we ought to regroup in the light.